 Four friends came up with the idea of Juara in a tiny kitchen in New York City's Lower East Side.
 Co-founder Metta Murdaya shared the Indonesian beauty and wellness rituals she grew up with, which is what Juara's products are based on.
 The skincare line fuses traditional herbal remedies and modern technology.

-14. KimChi Chic Cosmetics
+14. KimChi Chic Beauty

 You might recognize Kim Chi from the eighth season of RuPaul's Drag Race.
 She launched her own KimChi Chic Beauty in 2019 that features colorful and bold makeup that's just a lot of fun.
-Like Jason Wu Beauty, the brand has also partnered with the NAPAWF to donate a portion of proceeds from its lip products to the organization.
+Like Jason Wu Beauty, the brand has also partnered with the NAPAWF in the past to donate a portion of proceeds from its lip products to the organization.

 After working for years in the beauty industry for some big corporations, Priyanka Ganjoo wanted to create products for South Asians, who are often neglected in the beauty space.
 Kulfi has long-lasting eyeliners that have gorgeous shades and are infused with aloe vera and vitamin E.